davidalves1/gerador-cnpj-cli/readme.md

 # gerador-cnpj-cli

-A random valid CNPJ generator
+A cli tool to generate a random valid CNPJ

 ### Contribution